Loveable Lemons

 What To Serve With Stuffed Pepper Soup

 Include a slice of low FODMAP cornbread alongside a bowl of this soup.
-The sweetness of the cornbread pairs well with the hearty soup.
-A side lettuce salad topped with low FODMAP ranch dressing is an excellent way to incorporate more veggies into the meal.
+Or whip up a grilled Havarti cheese sandwich to dunk into the soup.
+For more veggies, add a side lettuce salad topped with low FODMAP ranch dressing, which is an excellent way to incorporate more veggies into the meal.

 spoonful of soup with two bowls in the background.